 The answers below provide a general overview on public and private key pairs rather than an architectural overview of PreVeil.
 For a detailed understanding of how public-private key pairs work in PreVeil, please review our architectural whitepaper.

-The public and private key are really large prime numbers that are mathematically related to one another but are not the same.
+The public and private key are not really keys but rather really large prime numbers that are mathematically related to one another.
 Being related in this case means that whatever is encrypted by the public key can only be decrypted by the related private key.

 A person cannot guess the private key based on knowing the public key.
 Because of this, a public key can be freely shared.
 The private key however belongs to only one person.